GamageShakthi/Latent-Diffusion-From-Scratch/README.md

 4. Run all cells top to bottom — VAE trains first (LDM notebook only), then the diffusion UNet, then sampling.

-## Roadmap to Stable Diffusion

-What's *not* here yet, on top of the latent diffusion pipeline above:

-- **Text conditioning**: a frozen text encoder (e.g. CLIP) feeding prompt embeddings into the UNet via cross-attention
-- **Classifier-free guidance**: training with a null-prompt branch, then extrapolating away from the unconditional prediction at sampling time
-- **A larger, longer-trained autoencoder and UNet**, trained on much more data
-- **Faster samplers** (DDIM, DPM-Solver) for good samples in 20-50 steps instead of hundreds

 ## Acknowledgements